 Applying the product

 While each method varies a bit in application, there are some fundamentals that apply.
 First, and foremost, protect surfaces that you do not wish to receive color.
 Secondly, protect yourself: gloves, eye protection and arm/leg protection are especially important.
 Some products are applied using a sprayer, while others are rolled on.
 Consult the manufacturer’s directions for the proper mixture concentration, the preferred application method and cure times for that specific product.

 Sealing your new floor

 The finished floor is not complete without a sealant.
 The sealant protects the color and creates an impervious barrier for the surface.
 Sealants are many and varied in luster and durability.
 Most sealers are applied with a roller or sprayer.
 Selecting a sealer that is compatible with the method of coloration is critical.
-See The Stamp Store’s selection of sealers and coatings for great prices and dozens of options.
+Care of use of stained concrete

 The ease of maintenance of stained concrete is one of its many allures.
 A quick sweep and damp mop is all you need to keep your surface looking great for years to come.